 4 Reasons Why Surgical Outcomes Vary

 The chance that you require surgery at some point in your life is quite high (on average, people receive surgery about 9 times).
 Intense moments in the lives of patients, and an activity that receives enormous attention and dedication from teams in clinics around the world.
+At Incision, it is our mission to enable continuous surgical improvement that leads to better outcomes for everyone.
 The outcome of the operation, however, will depend on the clinic (and it’s surgeon & team) where you receive it.
 And variations can be quite large.
 Why is that?
 And why is it so difficult to improve?

 Variation in outcomes

 One of my first questions when starting to work in the area of surgery was: ‘how different are the outcomes of surgery between hospitals and countries’?
 In a world where many things are measured, it would seem to make sense that this information is available.
 However, it’s not always easy to find.